tensorflow/tensorflow/tensorflow/contrib/eager/python/examples/revnet/README.md

   - `export`: Export the model for serving if True.

 ## Speed up with `tfe.defun`
+To ensure that `tf.contrib.eager.defun` in our code works properly with all part of the model during training, the latest `tf-nightly` or `tf-nightly-gpu` is highly recommended as of August 2018.

-Even though the speed difference between pure eager execution and graph-mode execution is noticeable, the difference between fully "defunned" model training and graph-mode training is negligible.
+Even though the speed difference between pure eager execution and graph execution is noticeable, the difference between fully "defunned" model training and graph training is negligible.

 ## Train on ImageNet with Cloud TPUs
-The standard way to train models on Cloud TPUs is via TPU estimators and graph-mode execution.
+The standard way to train models on Cloud TPUs is via TPU estimators and graph execution.
 Models built with the `tf.keras` API are fully compatible with TPU estimators.
+To ensure our code works properly in this setting, `tf-nightly` or `tf-nightly-gpu` is highly recommended as of August 2018.

 ### Setup a Google Cloud project